 Lenders generally want to see one to two years’ worth of tax returns.
 This is to make sure your annual income is consistent with your reported earnings through pay stubs and there aren’t huge fluctuations from year to year.

 2. Pay stubs, W-2s or other proof of income

 Lenders may ask to see your pay stubs from the past month or so.
 Your tax returns help give them a clear idea of your overall financial health, while pay stubs help them gauge your current earnings.

 Lenders generally ask for documentation of other income streams, such as spousal support or child support payments, Social Security benefits, investment or rental income, and income from a business or side gig.

 You may need to show your lender proof of income through 1099 forms, direct deposits or other means.

 When assessing your risk profile, lenders may want to look at your bank statements and other assets.
 This can include your investment assets as well as your insurance, such as life insurance.

 Lenders typically request these documents to make sure you have several months’ worth of reserve mortgage payments in your account in case of an emergency.
 They also check to see that your down payment has been in your account for at least a few months and did not just show up overnight.

-In order to assess you as a borrower, lenders often pull your credit report — with your verbal or written permission.
+In order to assess you as a borrower, lenders often pull your credit reports — with your verbal or written permission.